volunteer with your dog as a

 Orange Team assignments may be with other teams or the team may work alone.

-Orange Teams pay an initiation fee of $100 for supplies due prior to scheduling orientation and a $50 annual fee due on January 1 each year.
-If more than one person in your household wants to be a handler, an additional one-time fee of $20 per handler applies.
+Orange Teams pay an initiation fee of $100 for supplies due prior to scheduling orientation and if more than one person in your household wants to be a handler, an additional one-time fee of $20 per handler applies.
 These fees covers items such as volunteer insurance, a Canine Therapy Corps t-shirt, and a therapy dog bandana.